hugerte/hugerte/README.md

 Sometimes your editor requirements can be quite unique, and you need the freedom and flexibility to innovate.
 Thanks to TinyMCE being open source, you can view the source code and develop your own extensions for custom functionality to meet your own requirements.

 The TinyMCE [API](https://www.tiny.cloud/docs/tinymce/6/apis/tinymce.root/) is exposed to make it easier for you to write custom functionality that fits within the existing framework of TinyMCE [UI components](https://www.tiny.cloud/docs/tinymce/6/custom-ui-components/).

-### Extended Features and Support

-For the professional software teams that require more in-depth efficiency, compliance or collaborative features built to enterprise-grade standards, please [get in touch with our team](https://www.tiny.cloud/contact/).

-Tiny also offers dedicated SLAs and support for professional development teams.

 ## Compiling and contributing